AmrGNegm/Data-Analyst-with-SQL-Server-DataCamp/2- Introduction to Relational Databases in SQL.md

 - [ ] Primary keys

 <hr>
+#### Exactly!
+SQL aggregate functions are not used to enforce constraints, but to do calculations on data.

 #### Conforming with data types
 For demonstration purposes, I created a fictional database table that only holds three records.
 The columns have the data types date, integer, and text, respectively.